 - Modernisation of Construction equipment – cash grants can be given covering 40% of the costs of purchasing new construction equipment, up to €200,000.

-- Investment Aid Scheme – businesses operating within the production of COVID-19 related products may benefit from a grant covering 80% percent of the production costs provided products are completed within 6 months from the start of works.
-An additional 15% percent is granted for completion within 2 months.
+- Investment Aid Scheme – businesses operating within the production of COVID-19 related products may benefit from a grant covering 80% of the production costs provided products are completed within 6 months from the start of works.
+An additional 15% is granted for completion within 2 months.

 - Skills Development Scheme – a €5M budget has been allocated for grants to SMEs employing not more than 50 people to facilitate in-house training of employees.

 - COVID-19 R&D Fund – a €5.3M budget to aid public, academic and private entities for projects, lasting not more than 18 months, relating to the tackling of the current and future pandemics initiated between February 2020 till end of year.